Judgment No. 2549

 After having examined the provisions of the Danish Act on registered partnership, the Tribunal finds that "the Director-General was wrong [...] to refuse to recognise the status of spouse for the complainant's partner [and orders] the ILO [to] give full effect to this ruling by granting the complainant the benefits denied to her during the time of her employment".

 ILOAT Judgment(s): 1715

-complaint allowed; status of complainant; international civil servant; marital status; nationality; exception; burden of proof; applicable law; equal treatment; member state; declaration of recognition; domestic law; interpretation; analogy; provision; contract; family allowance; dependant; social benefit; judicial review; executive head; condition; consequence; definition; difference; refusal; request by a party; right; same; same-sex marriage
+complaint allowed; status of complainant; marital status; nationality; exception; burden of proof; applicable law; equal treatment; member state; declaration of recognition; domestic law; interpretation; analogy; provision; contract; family allowance; dependant; social benefits; judicial review; executive head; condition; consequence; definition; difference; refusal; request by a party; right; same; same-sex marriage; official